isomerpages/mol-articles/financial-articles/support-schemes.md

   - title: Workfare Skills Support (WSS) Scheme
     content: |
-      WTS will be replaced by Workfare Skills Support (WSS) Scheme on 1 July 2020.

       Eligiblity
         * ≥35 years old on 31 Dec of the work year (13 years old for Persons with Disabilities)
         * Earn ≤$2,300 in average gross monthly income